Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 Based on the experience on managing data coordination projects for 10+ years at Sage, the below are recommendations on how best to manage your Synapse project for data sharing and management.

+> Note: This page is a work in progress and will contain code examples at a later date.

 ## Permissions Management

 We recommend creating Synapse Teams for permission management on your Synapse project.
 These are the recommended teams to create: